$59.99 $62.99 Buy It Now

 During the pixel mapping process, the camera software identifies any dead or hot pixels on the sensor by capturing test images and analyzing them.
 Once the defective pixels are identified, the camera creates a map of their locations and stores it in its memory.

-See also Best dslr camera below 55000
+See also Best nikon dslr camera body only

 Importance of Pixel Mapping